neo4j/neo4j-dotnet-driver/README.md

 * [Nuget](https://www.nuget.org/packages/Neo4j.Driver/) for getting the latest driver.
 * [Driver Wiki](https://github.com/neo4j/neo4j-dotnet-driver/wiki) for changelogs, developer manual and API documents of this driver.
 * [Neo4j Docs](https://neo4j.com/docs/) for other important Neo4j documentations.
-* [Movies Example Application](https://github.com/neo4j-examples/movies-dotnet-bolt) a sample small project using the drive.r
+* [Movies Example Application](https://github.com/neo4j-examples/movies-dotnet-bolt) a sample small project using the driver.

 ## For Application Developers
 This section targeting at application developers who would like to use this driver in appliation projects for connecting to a Neo4j instance or a Neo4j cluster.